GeorgeGrig/Patient-diagram-maker/README.md

 # Patient Diagram Maker

-A Temparature-day-medication diagram maker that can be used to visualise data.
+A *badly written* Temparature-day-medication diagram maker that can be used to visualise data.

 ![Main Program](images/1.png)